-As mant of

 As part of

 the Annual

 Action Plan

 developmen

 t, the

 County

 conducted a

 preliminary

 public

 hearing at

 9:00 a.m. on

 November

 13, 2024 to

 solicit input

 on the

 County's During the

 proposed first public

 uses of hearing on

 Non- CDBG and November

 Public targeted/b HOME funds 13, 2024,

 1 Hearing road for FY 2025- there were NA

-nearing communit 26 and to no
+пеанну communit 26 and to no

 У announce speakers

 the 2025-26 that made

 funding a public

 cycle.
 The comment.

 public

 hearing was

 offered both

 virtually via

 Zoom and

 in-person.

 Sixty-four

 persons

 were in

 attendance

 from a wide

 variety of

 local

 organization

 s and cities.

+5 and cities.

 These

-These

 representati

 ves included

 housing

 developers

 such as:

 Aedis Real

 Estate

 Group,

 Cabrillo

 Economic

 Developmen

 t

 Corporation,

 Community

 Developmen

 t Partners,

 Habitat for

 Humanity,

 Housing

 Authority of

 the City of

 San

 BuenaVentu

 ra, Mercy

 Housing,

 Homes and

 Hope, Many

 Mansions,

 Mesa Ojai,

 Peoples Self

 Help

 Housing

 Corporation,

 and

 Rebuilding

 Green.

 Representat

 ives from

+community

 organization

-community organization

-s and non- profits were also in attendance such as: Big Brothers Big Sisters of
+s and non-

+profits were

-also in attendance such as: Big Brothers Big
+also in

-attendance such as: Big Brothers Big
+attendance

-such as: Big Brothers Big
+such as: Big

 Brothers Big

 Sisters of

 Ventura

 County,

 Catholic

 Charities,

 Housing

 Rights

 Center,

 ILRC,

 Livingston

 Memorial

 Visiting

 Nurse

 Association,

 Lutheran

 Social

 Services of

 Southern

 California,

 MICOP,

 National

 Health

 Foundation,

 One Step A

 La Vez,

 Salvation

 Army, Spirit

 of Santa

 Paula, The

 Samaritan

 Center,

 Turning

 Point

+Foundation,

 United Way

-Point Foundation,

-Sort Order Mode of O utreach Target of Outreach Summary of response/at Summary o f comments Summary of comments not accepted URL (If applicable)
+Sort Mode of O Target of Summary of Summary o Summary of URL (If applicable)

+Order utreach Outreach f . comments

+response/at tendance comments not accepted

-tendance received and reasons
+VC, received and reasons

-VC,

 Upwards,

 VC Legal

 Aid, and

 Ventura

 County

 Community

 Developmen

 t

 Corporation.

 Representat

 ives from

 the Cities of

-Camarillo,

-Fillmore,
+Camarillo, Fillmore,

 Moorpark,

+· ·

 Ojai, Port

 Hueneme,

-Santa Paula,

-and various
+Santa Paula, and various

-County staff

-from the
+County staff from the

 Board of

 Supervisors

 offices,

-Community

-Developmen
+Community Developmen

 t, and

 Human

 Services

 Agency

 were

 present as

 well.

-[

 At 9:00 a.m.

 on March

 20, 2025, a

 second

 meeting was

 held to

 receive

 feedback on

 the projects

 recommend

 ed for

 funding in

 FY 2025-26

 with HUD

 CDBG and

-HOME
+НОМЕ

 funds.
 The During the

 meeting was meeting

-Non- optional and held on
+l road optional and held on

-Public targeted/b held online March 20,
+Public Meeting held online March 20,

-2 Meeting road via Zoom.
+2 via Zoom.
 2025, there NA

-weeting communit Representat were no
+Wiccing communit Representat were no

 У ives from public

 fifteen comments

 nonprofit received.

 and

 community

 organization

 s were in

 attendance,

 including

 the County

 of Ventura,

 Mesa Ojai,

 Turning

 Point

 Foundation,

 Housing

 Rights

 Center,

 Ventura

+I İ I .